-- Complete your paper document and attach it to the cover sheet.
-Go to our TEAS PDFs webpage.
-You may print out the specific PDF for your TEAS form and complete it by hand or use the PDF as a reference for what to include in your filing.
+- Complete your paper document and attach it to the cover sheet..
+Go to our TEAS form previews and print the specific TEAS form.
+You can complete it by hand or type in the document, then print and sign.

 - Sign the certificate of mailing.
 This must be included in your submission.